-Severance pay is awarded when notice is given to an employee by Oasmia before the normal pension date, or when an employee accepts voluntary resignation in exchange for such payments.
+Severance pay is awarded when notice is given to an employee by the Group before the normal pension date, or when an employee accepts voluntary resignation in exchange for such payments.
 The Group recognizes severance pay when it is obliged either to give notice to the employee according to a detailed formal plan without the possibility of recall, or to pay remuneration when notice is given as a result of an offer made to encourage voluntary resignation.
-Benefits which are due more than 12 months after closing day are discounted to the present value.
+Benefits which are due more than 12 months after the balance-sheet date are discounted to the present value.